shanelonergan/the-acting-developer/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 # 3. Link to the file in your bash profile.

 Back in your .bash_profile document, add the same command we ran earlier, `source ~/.my_custom_commands.sh`, anywhere you would like.
 This will simply run that source command, linking to your custom commands, every time you open a new terminal.
+To access these commands, you can either run `source ~/.bash_profile` or close your terminal and open up a new session.

 # 4. Write your custom commands!